chrishalcrow/Skyrmions3D.jl/paper/paper.md

 *A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.*

 Computational tools have long been important to the study of topological solitons due to the many complicated high-dimensional integrals which must be executed in order to determine even fundamental properties of a soliton such as its energy.
 This difficulty is compounded in the study of skyrmions, where exact Skyrme fields are not available.
 Despite such a necessity, aside from `Skyrmions3D.jl` there are no open-source packages available for the study of 3-dimensional skyrmions.
-This is a marked difference to the study of 2-dimensional magnetic skyrmions where many tools are available, for example [@Beg2022], [@CortesOrtuno019], [@KanaszNagy2015].
+This is a marked difference to the study of other solitons where a variety of tools exist, for example 2-dimensional magnetic skyrmions (e.g. [@Beg2022], [@CortesOrtuno019], [@KanaszNagy2015]), monopoles (e.g. [@DisneyHogg2023], [@Garcia2025], [@Lang2020]), and vortices (e.g. [@GonzalezArroyo2004], [@GonzalezArroyo2007], [@Stoica2013]).

 As such `Skyrmions3D.jl` provides a tool which lowers barriers to skyrmion research presented by the computational skill required, prevents inefficies arising from duplication of software, supports rigorous science by making source code open, and aids reproducibility across publications.